 The strict rules governing the issue of Inca Trail permits mean that these are limited and allocated on a first-come, first-served basis.
 With only 500 permits per day on offer (including those for crew) they disappear fast, so early booking is advised to secure the date you want.
-Inca Trail permits are included in the cost of the holiday, make your booking today and our dedicated team will be ready and waiting to make all the arrangements for you.
+Inca Trail permits are included in the cost of the holiday, make your booking today and our dedicated team in Cusco will be ready and waiting to make all the arrangements for you.

-Why not combine this Inca Trail and Machu Picchu holiday with a spectacular wildlife experience on an Amazon River Boat Cruise or a Galapagos Island Adventure?
+Why not combine this Inca Trail and Machu Picchu holiday with a Galapagos Holiday?